rumutaydin/wanderbud/README.md

 ## Overview

 Wanderbud is an innovative project that brings together the power of artificial intelligence and robotics to create a suitcase that autonomously follows its owner.
 The key feature of Wanderbud is its ability to track its owner using object detection with YOLOv5, a deep learning model.

+Wanderbud is currently in the proof of concept phase.
+The project is actively progressing as we refine the logic of the robot's movement.
+At this stage, we acknowledge that the current approach, relying on object detection with a Wanderbud logo, is impractical as it requires users to affix the logo to themselves.
+We began with object detection as a starting point, aiming to limit test the concept and initiate development.
+However, we are now focused on updating this logic to provide a more seamless experience.
+Our goal is to develop a solution that doesn't necessitate the use of a specific marker and instead focuses on efficient and intuitive tracking mechanisms.
+Stay tuned for updates as we continue to enhance Wanderbud's functionality.

+## Object Detection Model

+We designed various logos for our brand, Wanderbud, and created a custom dataset, manually labeling the images.
+The dataset, along with our colored logos, is provided in the project.
+We trained the YOLOv5 model (yolov5s.pt checkpoint) with our dataset using Ultralytics instructions and Google Colab.
+Due to the absence of ML inference accelerators in the hardware, we opted for TensorFlow Lite inference and quantization to int8 and fp16 models to optimize performance.

 ## Hardware Components